jasonhand/academic-kickstart/content/post/customizing-azure-boards-for-incident-tracking-and-improvement/index.md

 editable: true
 ---

-Now that we have a place to collaborate over incidents, we need to ensure we are tracking all of the important aspects.
+Now that we have [created an incident tracking tool with Azure Boards](/post/creating-an-incident-tracking-tool-with-azure-boards/), we need to ensure we are tracking all of the important aspects.
 Such as:

 - "When did we know about the problem?"
 - "How did we learn of the problem?"